Akashiutchiha/EchoVision/README.md

 ## Contributing

 We welcome contributions from the community.
-If you are interested in contributing to EchoVision, please see our [contributing guidelines](CONTRIBUTING.md) for more information.
+If you are interested in contributing to EchoVision.
 ## License

 EchoVision is licensed under the [MIT License](LICENSE).